Changes to low-value consignments

 From 1 July 2026, new rules will apply to low-value consignments when you import from a country outside the EU.
 This means that the relief from customs duty for goods worth less than EUR 150 will be removed.
 The aim is to protect the single market, but also to regulate trade in goods that may harm both individuals and the environment.

 The Council of the European Union has decided on new customs rules for low-value goods entering the EU.
-This change is a first step in the reform package, a process expected to continue until 1 March 2034.

 For businesses